brisfknibis/ibis-trackers/shadowPC.md

 ### 6. Launch SlimeVR on Shadow PC

 - Open **SlimeVR Server** on your **Shadow PC**
-- Your trackers should start appearing and connecting automatically
+- Your trackers should automatically appear and connect.

 > [!NOTE]
 > If trackers don’t appear, try restarting the SlimeVR server after forwarding the device